Extend the evidence loop

 Your own plugin

-Wrap internal services, auth flows, or domain helpers as reusable capabilities for the whole team.
+Wrap internal services, auth flows, or domain helpers as shared capabilities for the whole team.

 GraphQL stays inside the same trace model